 We are taking a journey together to navigate what it means to respond to the racial justice crises in our nation.
 There is pain, there is miscommunication, there is confusion – but there is hope!
 We know that this journey is both a personal one and a community one.
 We each must do some work on our own, but we need each other in order to learn and grow.
 And we go praying for God’s wisdom and guidance in every step!
 Join us as you are able, and feel free to invite others to join you in the journey.

-Each day varies in length – some take less than 5min, others could take up to an hour.
+Each day varies in length – some take less than five minutes, while others could take up to an hour.
 Either way, guard some space so you can prayerfully engage with the content.

 Every day we encourage exploration with some reflection around these four questions (consider using a journal, inviting some conversation, going on a walk with God, etc.):